ade3l/ade3l/README.md

 ## Ahoy there!
 I'm an undergrad with a keen interest in developing efficient and well structured apps

-🚲 I Love making a native android apps in my free time using Java
+🚲 I Love making native android apps in my free time using Java

 🌄 Currently shifting to Kotlin as my primary language for android dev